Zeroth-Order Regularized Optimization (ZORO): Approximately Sparse Gradients and Adaptive Sampling: Introduction

-Both query complexities hold with probability $1 - (s/d)^{b_2 s}$. \end{theorem}
+Both query complexities hold with probability $1 - 2(s/d)^{b_2 s}$. \end{theorem}

-Our second result allows for a regularizing term.
+Our second result allows for $r \neq 0$.
 Due to technical difficulties, we only prove this result for sparse gradients.
-Empirically, we have observed excellent performance of ZORO with regularizer for $f(x)$ having merely compressible gradients (see Section~\ref{subsec:asset risk}).
+Empirically, we have observed excellent performance of ZORO with regularizer for $f$ having merely compressible gradients (see Section~\ref{subsec:asset risk}).